space-wizards/docs/src/en/space-station-14/art.md

 Using multiple colors in your outline gives a much better result.

-* Make sure your outlines have shading as well.
+* Don't include shading on your outlines.
-The bottom of an object will have a darker outline than the top of it.
+The value of the outline should be consistent across the entire shape.

 ### Miscellaneous